+Level

-Level A broad indicator to the relative demand, complexity, depth of study and autonomy or independence of learning.
+A broad indicator to the relative demand, complexity, depth of study and autonomy or independence of learning.
 Within the Framework for Higher Education Qualifications of UK Degree-Awarding Bodies there are descriptors for five higher education levels.

+Manifestly Unreasonable

+A decision is "manifestly unreasonable" if it can be demonstrated that an Officer of the University or a properly constituted University Panel or Board has made an irrational, perverse or logically flawed decision.

+Mark Descriptors

+Mark descriptors encapsulate a level of achievement in relation to bands of marks.
+For individual assignments they indicate how well the assessment criteria have been met; for award classifications they indicate the level of achievement across a course of study as a whole.

+A detailed framework for assigning marks, where a specific number of marks is given to individual components of the answer.

+Misrepresentation

+Misrepresentation can include:

+- presenting a claim for extenuating circumstances, or supporting evidence, which is misleading, untrue or false; - exceeding the word limit specified for an assessment and declaring a lower word count than the assessment contains.

+Mode of Study

+Mode of study describes the way a module or course is studied e.g. face-to-face, online.

+Moderation

-Manifestly Unreasonable A decision is "manifestly unreasonable" if it can be demonstrated that an Officer of the University or a properly constituted University Panel or Board has made an irrational, perverse or logically flawed decision.
-Marking Scheme A detailed framework for assigning marks, where a specific number of marks is given to individual components of the answer.
-Misrepresentation Misrepresentation can include: presenting a claim for extenuating circumstances, or supporting evidence, which is misleading, untrue or false; exceeding the word limit specified for an assessment and declaring a lower word count than the assessment contains.
-Extenuating Circumstances Extenuating circumstances are defined as unexpected or unplanned circumstances that has affected their academic work.
-Mode of Study Mode of study describes the way a module or course is studied e.g. face-to-face, online.
-Moderation Moderation is a process intended to assure that an assessment outcome is fair and reliable and that assessment criteria have been applied consistently.
-Forms of moderation include: • sampling, either by an internal or external examiner; • additional marking, for example of borderlines, firsts and fails, or where there is significant difference between the marks of different markers that cannot be resolved without the opinion of another marker; • review of marks: where there is a significant difference between several assessment marks, within or between parts of a course, which indicate the marks may need to be reconsidered.
+Moderation is a process intended to assure that an assessment outcome is fair and reliable and that assessment criteria have been applied consistently.
+Forms of moderation include:

+- sampling, either by an internal or external examiner; - additional marking, for example of borderlines, firsts and fails, or where there is significant difference between the marks of different markers that cannot be resolved without the opinion of another marker; - review of marks: where there is a significant difference between several assessment marks, within or between parts of a course, which indicate the marks may need to be reconsidered.